tnightengale/dbt-meta-testing/README.md

 ```

 ## Contributions
-Contributions and feedback on this project are welcomed and encouraged.
-Please open an issue or start a discussion if you will to contribute.
+Feedback on this project is welcomed and encouraged.
+Please open an issue or start a discussion if you would like to request a feature change or contribute to this project.